plamenlazarov/flickr-photo-stream/README.md

 #
 # flickr-photo-stream

 Flickr Photo Stream creates a photostream-like gallery of images hosted on Flickr.
-It utilizes the public Flickr API to display a feed of recently added public photos according to the following basic wireframe:
+It utilizes the public Flickr API to display a feed of recently added public photos - https://plamenlazarov.github.io/flickr-photo-stream/

 # Features